danielhrisca/asammdf/documentation/tips.rst

 -------------------------------
 MDF4 uses the XML channel comment to define the channel's display name (this acts as an alias for the channel name).
-XML pasring is an expensive operation that can have a big impact on the loading performance of measurements with hihg channel
+XML pasring is an expensive operation that can have a big impact on the loading performance of measurements with high channel count.
-count.

 You can use the keyword only argument *use_display_names* when creating MDF